YunYouJun/valaxy/demo/yun/pages/posts/hello-valaxy.md

 :::

 :::en
-Hot update for configuration, article
+Hot update for configuration, article.

 Instead of reloading pages like hexo
 :::